 Here are the graphs of both functions, \(\displaystyle f(t)=\sin(t)-0.7031t\) in red and \(\displaystyle f(t)=\frac{\sin(t)}{t}-0.7031\) in green:

-Not surprisingly, they share the same roots, except for 0.
+Not surprisingly, they share the same roots, except for 0 (which is not a solution of the original equation).

 Making an initial guess